-- 6. Information regarding application of standardised approach to calculate risk-weighted exposure amounts (for each of the exposure classes) - 1) the names of External Credit Assessment Institutions (ECAIs) and Export Credit Agencies (ECAs) whose credit assessments are used by the bank and the reasons for any changes in this respect
+6. Information regarding application of standardised approach to calculate risk-weighted exposure amounts (for each of the exposure classes)

+1) the names of External Credit Assessment Institutions (ECAIs) and Export Credit Agencies (ECAs) whose credit assessments are used by the bank and the reasons for any changes in this respect

-The KNF Resolutions no 76/2010 and 387/2008 and Bank's Credit Policies describe in details which external ratings issued by which external agencies can be used in normal credit process in Group.
+The KNF Resolutions on banks' capital adequacy and Resolution on the external credit rating. and Bank's Credit Policies describe in details which external ratings issued by which external agencies can be used in normal credit process in Group.
 Currently there are Moody's and Standard & Poors as well as Fitch.
-Ratings from this three mentioned agencies are used in calculation and reporting process of Capital Requirements for Credit Risk according to standardize method.
+Ratings from this three mentioned agencies are used in calculation and reporting process of Capital Requirements for Credit Risk and Counterparty Risk according to standardize method.
 Currently Group does not use ratings issued by Export Credit Agencies.